matthewdhull/apple_watch_workouts/readme.md

 - Output of the preprocessing is fit_data.csv, after_effects_data.Rdata, and preprocessing_fitfiles.md
 - Subset cycling data for use with an After Effects project using to_after_effects.R

+Use `make preprocess` to only run the preprocessing steps and output to after effects.

 Preprocessing data visualization and notes can be seen [here](preprocessing.md)

 - Use random_tree.r to build random trees and random forests using classification on the fit_data.csv file.